damienlaughton/FiveDayForecast-iOS/README.md

 # Next Steps for this app

 It's all very well having a generic application however if I were to release a weather application I would target it specifically, for instance.
 A weather app for UK surfers which specifically is tailored for what the surfer would want to know for known surfing locations.
-Hence why I decided to style this test around the race day weather at Santa Pod.
+For the purposes of this test instead of choosing my house or the palace of Westminster I chose Santa Pod so that the app has focus!

 Obviously in this particular applications' case being able to choose a location would be of the most immediate benefit.